 Threshold(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact b) Would the project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or US Fish and Wildlife Service?
 Potentially Significant Impact.
-The CDFW California Sensitive Natural Communities list identifies sensitive natural communities throughout California, based in part on global and State rarity ranks.
-Natural communities having a rank of 1 to 3 are generally considered sensitive, though some communities with other ranks may also be considered sensitive.
-Twenty-three vegetation communities were identified in the study area (Psomas 2019a).
-Of these, one is considered sensitive by the CDFW: prickly pear scrub.
-Prickly pear scrub occurs naturally on the slopes along the UCR Botanical Gardens Road and in a small patch in the western portion of the study area.
-Vasey's prickly-pear (Opuntia vaseyi) dominates, interspersed with cholla (Cylindropuntia sp.) and brittle bush (Psomas 2019a).
-Approximately 8 acres of mixed riparian habitat is also present in the study area.
-CDFW does not consider this habitat a sensitive natural community but impacts to this community may be considered significant due to the potential for sensitive wildlife species to occur.

-Future development in the study area could impact prickly pear scrub and/or mixed riparian vegetation through habitat removal/damage or by direct and/or indirect impacts during construction.
-This would be a potentially significant impact and further analysis in the forthcoming EIR is warranted.

-Thresho ld(s) Potentially Significant Impact Less Than Significant With Project- Level Mitigation Incorporated Less Than Significant Impact No Impact effec by Se but n etc.) Id the project have a substantial adverse at on federally protected wetlands as defined ection 404 of the Clean Water Act (including, not limited to, marsh, vernal pool, coastal, through direct removal, filling, hydrological ruption, or other means?
+The CDFW California Se sensitive natural communities throughout California, b Natural communities having a rank of 1 to 3 are general communities with other ranks may also be considered were identified in the study area (Psomas 2019a).
+Of the prickly pear scrub.
+Prickly pear scrub occurs naturally of Road and in a small patch in the western portion of the dominates, interspersed with cholla (Cylindropuntia sp 8 acres of mixed riparian habitat is also present in the sensitive natural community but impacts to this comm potential for sensitive wildlife species to occur.
+Future development in the study area could impact pri through habitat removal/damage or by direct and/or in be a potentially significant impact and further analysis ased in part ally considered sensitive.
+Two nese, one is con on the slopes e study area. .) and brittle study area.
+Counity may be ckly pear scr on global and Soled sensitive, the venty-three vegonsidered sens along the UCR Vasey's prickly-bush (Psomas 2) DFW does not deconsidered signub and/or mixects during const tate rarity rapugh some etation commitive by the Control of the Control of the Consider this nificant due the control of the C nks. munities DFW: rdens ia vaseyi) oximately habitat a to the getation Threshold(s) Potentially Significant Impact Less Than Significant With Project- Less Than Significant Impact No Impact c) Would the project have a substantial adverse effect on federally protected wetlands as defined by Section 404 of the Clean Water Act (including, but not limited to, marsh, vernal pool, coastal, etc.) through direct removal, filling, hydrological interruption, or other means?
 Potentially Significant Impact.
-Section 404 of the federal Clean Water Act (CWA) regulates activities affecting water resources under the jurisdiction of the U.S. Army Corps of Engineers.
-Waters of the U.S. under the jurisdiction of the U.S. Army Corps of Engineers include navigable coastal and inland waters, lakes, rivers, streams, and their tributaries; interstate waters and their tributaries; wetlands adjacent to such waters; intermittent streams; and other waters that could affect interstate commerce.
+Section 404 of the fede affecting water resources under the jurisdiction of the under the jurisdiction of the U.S. Army Corps of Engine U.S. Army Co orps of Engineer rs.
+Waters of the U.S.

+lakes, rivers, streams, and their tributaries; interstate waters and their tributaries; wetlands adjacent to such waters; intermittent streams; and other waters that could affect interstate commerce.